GeoffSelby/puzzle-blog-preset/README.md

 - [Purgecss](https://www.purgecss.com/) to remove unused selectors from your CSS, resulting in smaller CSS files
 - A script that automatically generates a `sitemap.xml` file
 - A custom 404 page

 ---

+### Where do my blog posts go?

+All posts live in `source/_posts`.
+The easiest way to start a new post is to copy one of the sample posts and make your changes.

+---